espocrm/documentation/docs/user-guide/emails.md

 ### Handlebars support

-Email templates also support Handlebars engine.
+Email templates also support the Handlebars templating engine.
 It's the same template system used for [PDF templates](printing-to-pdf.md#templates) with double-brace placeholders, like `{{name}}`.

-It only applies to emails with the non-empty parent field.
+The Handlebars engine is only applied when an Email has a non-empty *Parent* field.

 ## Manual import